zouhao510/netty_consul_rpc/README.md

    Start server with spring: RpcBootstrap

-   Start srever without spring: RpcBootstrapWithoutSpring
+   Start server without spring: RpcBootstrapWithoutSpring

 5. Use the client: